The New York Times Building

 In the spring of 2008, Goodwin’s New York office relocated to the New York Times Building at 41st Street and Eighth Avenue.
 Just a block from Times Square, at the heart of Manhattan’s famous theatre district, we are not only conveniently located but environmentally savvy: Goodwin is one of the largest tenants in this eco-friendly building.
 Some of the city’s best restaurants and shopping districts in New York are within walking distance; the subway, Penn Station and Port Authority are nearby.

-A Note About Coronavirus: A dangerous respiratory illness caused by a novel coronavirus (COVID-19) originated in Hubei Province, China in January 2020, and has now spread well beyond China.
-To ensure the safety of all our colleagues, clients and visitors in Goodwin offices around the globe, the firm has adopted a visitor policy, which can be found here.
+A Note About Coronavirus: To ensure the safety of all our colleagues, clients and visitors in Goodwin offices around the globe, the firm has adopted a visitor policy, which can be found here.